 NUR 390 Nursing Processes III (3) ii.
 Focuses on biopsychosocial influences on the activity-exercise functional health pattern of clients who are well, who are ill, or who are at risk.
 The nursing process provides the framework for facilitating adaptation of clients with dysfunction of the activity-exercise functional health pattern.
 Prerequisites: NUR 350 and 351.
-Concurrent enrollment in NUR 391 and NUR 392/393.
+Concurrent enrollment in NUR 391 and NUR 392/393 or NUR 388/389.